 As noted earlier, agencies must indicate if the requested vehicle can be a ZEV.
 Lack of charging infrastructure should NOT preclude an agency from requesting ZEVs except for take-home vehicles.
 Any vehicle on a DA-8 that is not marked as being a possible ZEV MUST include a justification for the request for a gasoline powered vehicle.
 To assist with the ZEV selection process, agencies must also provide:

-- Daytime Location (Full Address, if applicable for changing locations, "Field Work" or similar notation can be utilized) - Nighttime Location (Full Address) - Does Parking Location have 24/7 public access?
+- Daytime Location (Full Address)

+- Nighttime Location (Full Address)

+- Does Parking Location have 24/7 public access?

 Agencies must choose between the following options in the "Vehicle Category" column: